WebAudio/web-audio-api/explainer/user-selectable-render-size.md

   </dt>

   <dd>
-  Identifies the render size for the context.
-The preferred value of the
-  <code>renderSizeHint</code> is one of the values from the
-  <code>AudioContextRenderSizeCategory</code>.
-However, an unsigned long value may be
-  given to request an exact number of frames to use for rendering.
-Powers of two between 64 and 2048, inclusive MUST be supported.
-It is recommended that UA's support values that are not a power of two.

-  For an OfflineContext, the value of "hardware" is the same as "default".
+  This has exactly the same meaning, behavior, and constraints as for an `AudioContext`.
+However, for an OfflineContext, the value of "hardware" is the same as "default".
   </dd>
 </dl>